 Employers say they want employees to “build relationships” with customers and clients but often neither explain the differences nor teach employees how to do it.

-Sometimes a transaction is sufficient, but simply building transactional relationships is never a good long term strategy for customer retention.
+Sometimes a transaction is sufficient, but simply building a transactional relationship is never a good long-term strategy for customer retention.
 We like and do business with companies that are relational.

 You’ll notice transactional and relational differences in all areas of business, from marketing and sales, to customer service, and even in leadership styles within organizations.
 You’ll probably notice the differences in yourself in certain situations too.

 Both approaches to selling can be effective, but if you’re looking to go beyond just making a sale, and you want to retain customers and build strong relationships, then the focus must be on relational selling.

 - A transactional relationship is all about the short-term.
 Get the sale, at all costs.
 The focus is on winning this one sale without much thought to the customer’s needs or the longer-term.

 - Relational selling is about building long-term relationships.
 The sales rep gets to know their customer, their needs, and their wants, within reason.